alchemyplatform/aa-sdk/site/signers/alchemy-signer.md

 ## Logging Users in

-Once you've initialized your signer, you can now enable your users to create an account or login to their existing account.
+Once you have initialized your signer, you can now enable your users to create an account or login to their existing account.

 ::: warning
 In the coming weeks, the OTP based email auth flow will be replaced with a magic link flow that will make this easier